vasubawa/web103_finalproject/planning/entity_relationship_diagram.md

 - Favorite: A junction table that links Users to the Listings they have saved.
 - Message: Stores the in-app messages sent between users about a specific listing.

+[👉🏾👉🏾👉🏾 List each table in your diagram]

+## Add the Entity Relationship Diagram

 [👉🏾👉🏾👉🏾 Include an image or images of the diagram below.
 You may also wish to use the following markdown syntax to outline each table, as per your preference.]